Sunday, 21 August 2022

 I drove us back to my sister's home as fast as it was legally possible, given all road restrictions, cameras and speed zones.
 As I pulled up outside the bungalow I could see mum's window was open.
 My heart sank.
 This wasn't normal.
 My wife went ahead into the bedroom, as I called to the rest of the family to announce our arrival.
 When I saw my mother I initially thought she was still sleeping, but seeing my wife's tear-streaked face confirmed my fears.
 She had passed away and I had not been by her side.

 My wife left the room to allow me time alone with my mother.
 I stroked the soft, silver-grey hair from her forehead and kissed it gently, and told her I loved her.
 I then hugged her, resting my head on her shoulder and spoke to her quietly, telling her how much I was going to miss her, and I expected her to come back and visit us sometime.
 I sobbed quietly so as not to draw attention and held onto my mother for the last time.
-It saddens me to say this, but that was the longest I have ever hugged my mother, though I am glad I did.
-More kisses on her forehead and then I finally let my mother go.
+It saddens me to say this, but that was the longest I have ever hugged and held my mother, though I am glad I did.
+More kisses on her forehead and then, for the final time, I let my mother go.

 More Time...